WheteThunger/DroneLights/README.md

 If a player has building privilege, they can pull out a hammer and set the ID of the drone.
 They can then enter that ID at a computer station and select it to start controlling the drone.
 Controls are `W`/`A`/`S`/`D` to move, `shift` (sprint) to go up, `ctrl` (duck) to go down, and mouse to steer.

+Note: If you are unable to steer the drone, that is likely because you have a plugin drawing a UI that is grabbing the mouse cursor.
+The Movable CCTV was previously guilty of this and was patched in March 2021.

 #### How do I toggle the light on and off?

 Drone lights use the same command (or key bind) for toggling nightvision, flashlights and vehicle lights.
 The client-side console command for this is `lighttoggle`, which is bound to the `f` key by default.
 You can rebind it using the F1 client console or by using the in-game options menu.